lnamba/Quarter1_Project_WordGame/README.md

 ## Description

-This project was inspired by the game [7 Little Words] (http://www.7littlewords.com/).
+This project was inspired by the game [7 Little Words](http://www.7littlewords.com/).
 At the bottom, there are seven words broken into chunks of 1-3 letters and shuffled.
 The top is comprised of a bank of seven clues that describe the words at the bottom.
 The seven clues are generated through an API call to the [Wordnik API](http://developer.wordnik.com/docs.html).
 Also at the top, the number of letters of each word sits beside each clue.

 ## Rules